1. Public spaces protection orders (PSPOs)

 - The council must be satisfied on reasonable grounds that the activities have had or are likely to have a detrimental effect on the quality of life of local people

-- The effect is persistent or continuing and likely to be unreasonable and justifies the restrictions imposed
+- The effect is persistent or continuing and likely to be unreasonable and justifies the restrictions imposed.

-Accessible versions of the PSPO's can be found on the pages following but copies of the original signed legal documents can be viewed by the below links;
+Copies of the original signed legal documents can be viewed by the below links;